EASY DIY Steps, Video, and Helpful Tips to waterproof a plywood deck with Liquid Rubber Deck Coating. Works for balcony waterproofing too!

 I used a roller to quickly apply the Liquid Rubber to the middle.
 I used a brush on the edges.
 You might notice that I also applied the Liquid Rubber 1″ up the walls.

 Don’t worry, you can paint over that part with an exterior grade paint and primer in one (like Behr’s).

-It’s been 2 years since I used Liquid Rubber on the plywood roof deck of the playhouse and it’s still looking great and keeping the water out of the playhouse.
+It’s been 2 years since I applied this balcony deck waterproofing and it’s still looking great and keeping the water out of the playhouse.
 Nice!

 What If It Rains On Liquid Rubber Deck Coating Before It Dries?

 Try to pick a few dry days in a row to waterproof your plywood deck, if possible.
 I tried doing that, but when you live in a humid part of the south, unexpected showers pop up all the time.